mkleinegger/federated-text-classification/ReadME.md

 # Federated Learning for Text classification
-This repository contains all the necessary code, which was used to perform the analysis
+This repository contains all the necessary code, which was used to perform the analysis.
+A report can be found under https://mkleinegger.github.io/federated-text-classification/report.pdf.

 ## Setup
 Run the following commands to get an ready to go environment